Connections

 plugin in ATS for details.

-If ATS has been built with Geo-IP support, the connection object will provide access to the Geo-IP data for the connection.
-The following methods will then be available:
+If ATS has been built with Geo-IP support, both connection objects and IP objects will provide access to Geo-IP data.
+There are two ways to access Geo-IP information:

 Method |